You'd Be Surprised How Bad They Are

 New research also supports an association between treatment with the oral fluoroquinolone moxifloxacin and uveitis, which is the inflammation of the middle layer of the eye (uvea).

-With Silver Surfer, The Most Potent Natural Antimicrobial Available, You Can Kiss Antibiotics Goodbye Forever.
+With Silver Excelsior, The Most Potent Natural Antimicrobial Available, You Can Kiss Antibiotics Goodbye Forever.

 Antibiotics Side Effects #5.
 Augmentin

 Augmentin, a combination of amoxicillin and clavulanate potassium that forms an active ingredient known as co-amoxiclav, is a penicillin antibiotic medication used to treat bacterial infections of the sinus, ear, lungs, skin, and kidneys.

 Serious side effects of Augmentin include watery or bloody diarrhea, jaundice (yellow skin), fever, easy bleeding or bruising and pain, according to Drugs.
 Users may also experience muscle weakness, numbness or tingling, dark urine, clay-colored stools, or fevers.

 Growing Resistance And Implications

 Millions of people are being prescribed antibiotics for treating conditions that don’t require the use of antibiotics.
 Most people are not are aware of the serious side effects, and by the time they incur permanent damage to their body, it’s too late.

 “The existence of these side effects means that antibiotics should be employed only when necessary, at the appropriate dose, and for the appropriate length of therapy,” says Amesh A. Adalja, a Senior Associate and infectious disease physician,Center for Health Security at the University of Pittsburgh Medical Center.
 “In addition to side effects, people should be concerned by the alarming rates of resistance that are occurring in bacteria fostered by injudicious use of antibiotics.
 If antibiotics are rendered obsolete by resistance, modern medicine will grind to a halt.”